tunjiv/FINTRAC-rag-bot/README.md

 ---

 ## 📖 Overview
-This bot allows compliance analysts to query complex Anti-Money Laundering (AML) and Anti-Terrorist Financing (ATF) rules.
+This bot allows compliance analysts to query Anti-Money Laundering (AML) and Anti-Terrorist Financing (ATF) rules.
 By using **Retrieval-Augmented Generation (RAG)**, the bot retrieves information directly from official FINTRAC documents, ensuring that every answer is grounded in source material and cited for auditability.

 **Key Value:** 100% Data Sovereignty.
 No data leaves the local machine, eliminating the privacy risks associated with cloud-based LLMs in a banking environment.